stfbk/stfbk.github.io/_complementary/SECRYPT2021_2.md

 ---
-title: "Cryptographic Enforcement of Access Control Policies in the Cloud: Implementation and Experimental Assessment"
+title: Cryptographic Enforcement of Access Control Policies in the Cloud
+subtitle: Implementation and Experimental Assessment
 status: accepted
 paper: SECRYPT2021_2